ttswap/ttswap-doc/docs/document_en/userDoc/README.md

 ---
 ### 💡 3.
 Becoming a Role is Very Simple:
 - Want to be an administrator?
 Just be the first to list a Token
-- Want to be a referrer?
+- Want to be a referral?
 Register and share your invitation code
 - Want to earn service sharing?
 Develop wallets, integrate entry points
 - Want governance rights?
 Just hold TTS tokens